testaco/whitebox/README.rst

 Directory Structure
 -------------------

+* board: Schematics and diagrams for the Whitebox board
 * cmake: Toolchains and modules for cmake
 * docs: Documentation for the project
 * driver: The Kernel driver for the Whitebox radio board